 The airy, sun-soaked space features counter stools overlooking an open kitchen.
 Tables are made from French oak barrels and floors originated in an old Washington State hop house.
 A farm photo completes the aesthetic, along with fresh baked goods on the counter.

-Fried Chicken Sandwiches have erupted in the Bay Area, probably driven by the success Oakland’s Bakesale Betty has had.
-For their version ($12.50), Plow brings some Berkeley flavor to Potrero Hill with a soft Acme torpedo roll.
-The filling: buttermilk fried chicken breast with tangy cabbage and jalapeno slaw.
+The filling: buttermilk fried chicken breast with tangy cabbage and jalapeño slaw.
 Why restaurants insist on sticking with breast meat for sandwiches continues to amaze me considering the higher fat content and resulting flavor boost found in thigh and leg meat.
 Anyway, it was a pretty good sandwich, made a little better with a dousing of Youk’s hot Sauce, but what was more memorable was the side of crispy fried potatoes scattered with strands of onion and herbs.